Vonage/vivid-3/libs/components/src/lib/popup/README.md

 ## Strategy
 Use the `strategy` attribute to set the position of the popup.

+You will want to use 'fixed' if the anchor is inside a fixed container, but the popup is not.

 - Type: `'fixed'` | `'absolute'`
 - Default: `'fixed'`